simplex-chat/simplex-chat/README.md

 - 🚀 [TestFlight preview for iOS](https://testflight.apple.com/join/DWuT2LQu) with the new features 1-2 weeks earlier - **limited to 10,000 users**!
 - 🖥 Available as a terminal (console) app / CLI on Linux, MacOS, Windows.

+**NEW**: v4.0 is released - now local chat database is encrypted with passphrase!
+See [the release announcement](./blog/20220928-simplex-chat-v4-encrypted-database.md).

 ## Contents

 - [Why privacy matters](#why-privacy-matters)